History of a Name and the Collection

-The meetings which led to the creation of what was first named the Gay and Lesbian Archives took place in the spring of 1997, under the leadership of Mark Lapping, then provost of the University of Southern Maine.
+In the spring of 1997, meetings under the leadership of Mark Lapping, then provost of the University of Southern Maine led to the creation of what was first named the Gay and Lesbian Archives.
 Individuals from the University and the general community worked closely together on the early planning and development, with faculty, staff, and students taking major responsibilities.
 Among the first donations, in 1998, were the records of ACT UP/Maine and ACT UP/Portland, and the papers of William D. Barry and Frances W. Peabody.
 Other collections soon followed.

-A scholar in residence was appointed in 2001 to interpret the collection and encourage research based on its holdings.
-In 2003, the Gay and Lesbian Archives was renamed the Lesbian, Gay, Bisexual, and Transgender Collection of Maine, more accurately reflecting its breadth and focus.
+A scholar-in-residence was appointed in 2001 to interpret the collection and encourage research based on its holdings.
+At that time, the name was Gay, Lesbian, Bisexual, and Transgender Archives to more accurately reflect its breadth and focus.

 When the first professional special collections librarian, Susie R. Bock, took over management of the collection in 1999, she argued that “collection” was the professional archival naming convention, and it was substituted for “archives.
 Her recommendations became policy in 2002, including changing the name to the Lesbian, Gay, Bisexual, and Transgender Collection.
 The change in word orderfollowed a pattern set by many libraries and gay-lesbian groups who wanted to combat discrimination against women.

 In 2016, Brody Wood joined the Collection Advisory Committee and suggested adding “queer” to the title.
 The Collection Advisory committee discussed changing the collection name to reflect the contemporary culture and an inclusive attitude.
 The result is the new name, Lesbian, Gay, Bisexual, Transgender, Queer+ Collection.